billiamchung/Machine-Learning-LoFi-Generation/README.md

 # Machine Learning: Lo-Fi Generator

-A project incorporating Machine Learning and Deep Learning that processes simple Lo-fi melodies and produces new melodies based on the processed data.
+A program incorporating Machine Learning and Deep Learning that processes simple Lo-fi melodies and produces new melodies based on the processed data.